Nathan8044/javascript_practice/Day 2/day_2_problems.md

-# Practice Problems for Javascript & Python Day 2
+# Day 2 Problems for Javascript and Python

-In day 2, using the conditional statements and arithmetic learned in the first day.
-To accelerate the learning process we will jump to using function and getting functions to work in conjunction with a math arithmetic problem.
+For Day 2, we will be using what we learned in conditional statements and adding a larger concept to them.
+Today's lesson will revolve around loops.

-The point of this lesson is to understand the different scopes, for this day we will be looking at the global and functions scope to keep things more simple.
-The other scopes are included within this section if needed, but they will be looked over more in depth.
+Loops are used to repeat repetive taks that developers and users would not want to maually due themselves over and over again.

-Some Review before we get started:
+There will be some review located in this sections.
+It will consist of conditional statements and loops.

 ```
 Using if statements